 If you plan to integrate articles that have already been published or that have been accepted by a journal into your doctoral thesis, please read through the information provided on the website of the Doctoral Administration Office in the paragraph "Cumulative doctoral thesis".

 To read up on publishers' policies regarding cumulative doctoral theses go to this page.

-If you no longer have a nethz account to submit your doctoral thesis, please contact us to receive a guest account.
+If you no longer have an ETH user account to submit your doctoral thesis, please contact us to receive a guest account.

 Exchange and/or correction of published thesis

 Please note that as soon as you have submitted your PDF and received confirmation of its release, it is no longer possible to change the PDF or its content.
 Significant changes of content can be submitted and published in the form of an erratum or corrigendum.

 Open acccess dissertations & publishers' prior publiation policies

 Many adademic publishers nowaday accept articles for publication, even if they have already been published online as part of an open access dissertation.
 Similar to how preprints are treated, online disssertations often also do not count as "prior publication" according to many publihers's policies.

 See also: Discussion document on best practice for issues around theses publishing (by the Commitee on Publication Ethis)